deepratna-awale/TAES2/README.md

-# # T.E.A.S 2 - Theoretical Answer Evaluation System
+# T.E.A.S 2 - Theoretical Answer Evaluation System

-An advanced AI-powered system for automatically evaluating theoretical answers using LLMs and RAG technology.
+An addition to T.A.E.S: Automatically evaluate theoretical answers using SOTA LLM and RAG technology.

 ## Features